qanqe/server-health-monitor/README.md

 pip install psutil
 ```

----

 ## Usage

 ```bash
 python monitor.py
 ```

-Results are printed to the terminal and appended to `health.log` in the same directory.
+Output goes to the terminal and gets appended to `health.log` in the same directory.

----

 ## Configuration

-All settings live in `config.json`:
+Everything lives in `config.json`:

 ```json
 {